sterling-hillard-imprivata/bowling-score-api/README.md

     - If strike or spare, then the frame will be updated to add the succeeding frame pins
     - If strike, the nthe frame will be updated to add the pins of succeeding frame and the frame after that.
 - Total score is continuously being updated the more frames completed and frame scores calculated.
+- If a frame is skipped,the total score and frame will be recalculated and adjusted on the next request.
+- If a player is deleted, all of its score instances are also deleted.
-- Frames are skippable, and the total score will be calculated from the frames that have been
+- If a score frame is deleted, all of the frames and total scores after it will be recalculated on the next request.

 If you want to view any of the drafted unit tests they can be found in **bowlingscore/bowlingscore/test/test.py**